No 131, Cheltenham

 We had a wonderful time at No 131.
 The hotel is relaxing and comfortable and a home away from home with the thoughtful detailing, cosy rooms and lounges and attentive service.
 We were sad to leave what is another fantastic hotel from The Lucky Onion group and it really was the perfect place for a relaxing weekend away.

-Dotty Dishes was a guest (for one night) at 131 The Promenade.
+Dotty Dishes was a guest for one night at 131 The Promenade but paid for the second night.

 No 131, 131 The Promenade, Cheltenham, GL50 1NW.